-The certificate program is equivalent to an interdisciplinary minor, consisting of 21 semester hours.
+The certificate program is equivalent to an interdisciplinary minor, consisting of 21 semester hours and is open to graduate as well as undergraduate students.
 Students pursuing a certificate must consult with the women's studies advisor.
-See "Women's Studies," page 333, for a description of the certificate program.
+See "Women's Studies," page 341, for a description of the certificate program.